 ‘No, a lifetime on the hips and that’s not included in a ballet dancers diet.’
 Lucy firmly addresses her rules, especially when the exams are nearby.

 Her father, Mr Stoke owns the biggest constructing site in the country and has no planning of slowing down.
 He has the classy 80′s American appearance with high waist jeans and checked flannel shirt tucked in, beige ankle boots and smooth coffee-coloured hair geld back.
 Mr Stoke would desire his company to continue and want his children, his grand-children to continue onwards, he is secretly disappointed not to have a son, only Ruby and her sister Effie.
 Her sibling takes her father resembles more and career-driven features as him, Ruby assumes she takes after her mother more.
-From everything she remembers her mother was loving, caring and loved baking on rainy days, she concluded the golden blonde hair and sky-blue eyes is everything her mother had, it’s all Ruby cherished of her.
-Effie has no recall of their mum which saddens her heart, apprehending well she would of loved her too.
+All the things she remembers about her mother, she was loving, caring and loved baking on rainy days.
+She transferred the golden blonde hair and sky-blue eyes her mother had, the only thing Ruby cherished of her.
+Effie has no recall of their mum which saddens her heart, perceiving she would of loved her too.

 The only women Effie identifies as her mother is their step-mum, Cassy that lives under their roof.
-Ruby wasn’t keen towards the idea, she would never replace her however, Effie grew to love her and saw happiness in her eyes.
+Ruby wasn’t keen towards the idea, as she would never replace her.
+However, Effie grew to love her and saw happiness in her eyes.
 Therefore Ruby couldn’t hate Cassy for trying and taking the motherly role with no experience of having children.
-Ruby concluded that Cassy was only around for her dads’ wealth, especially when she spent on plastic surgery during the first two years.
-Ruby keeps her distance from Cassy, just sufficient for her to believe she is bonding with her.
+Ruby concluded that Cassy was only around for her dads’ wealth when she spent on plastic surgery for the first two years.
+Ruby keeps her distance from Cassy, just sufficient for her to believe she is bonding.

-His dad already there mixing the chocolate creating a smooth texture before moulding into their distinct shapes.
-Nathan picks up his apron and arranges the trays on the table, he never talks greatly with his dad, Thomas, it’s best to ignore Nathan in the mornings.
+His dad already there, mixing the chocolate, creating a smooth texture before moulding into their distinct shapes.
+Nathan picks up his apron and arranges the trays on the table, and he never talks with his dad, Thomas, it’s best to ignore Nathan in the mornings.
 His short fibre and heavy top moustache resembles a 1920′s Victorian butcher beside his pinned striped apron.

 The basic t-shirts, hoodie, hip denim jeans and converse shoes were suitable to approach school and assured he passed enough without working too hard, because he perceived his future would already be; The owner of Jacksons and Sons.

-Declan is a social butterfly and shares a social circle of mates, his success being on the football team is important.
-The heavy muscular builds his self-confidence and short-styled shaven hair draws all the girls in the school.
-Nathan hasn’t seen Declan since he’s dating the captain of the women’s football team, it didn’t bother him.
-Nathan imagined he could share that intermate sensing beside someone, he had been with a few girls in the past but only because they fancied him.
-The recognition he got gave him a high expectation for a couple of weeks but it fizzled quickly for him to call it quits.
+Declan is a social butterfly and shares a social circle of mates, with his success being on the football team.
+The muscular build, self-confidence and short-styled shaven hair draws all the girls in the school.
+Nathan hasn’t seen Declan since he’s dating the captain of the women’s football team, but it didn’t bother him.
+Nathan imagined he could share that intermate with someone, he had been with a few girls in the past but only because they fancied him.
+The recognition he got gave him a high expectation for a couple of weeks, but it fizzled quickly, for him to call it quits.